Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Request Identity  <a id="request-identity"></a>

-This event is dispatched by public API to setLinkageFields to set the linkage fields.
-It is used to download personalized In-App messages.
+This event is dispatched by the API to setLinkageFields, which sets the linkage fields.
+It is used to download personalized in-app messages.

 #### Data payload definition  <a id="data-payload-definition-4"></a>